MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-import-data.md

     - **Required certificate** (for profiles and policies): Specifies whether a certificate is associated with the object.
 When a certificate is associated with the object, you must import the certificate too.
 9. After you choose the objects to import, they are listed on the Summary page.
 You have the following actions available:
     - **Export details**: Creates a .csv file that contains the information displayed on screen.
 You can keep this file for your records.
     - **Export error data**: Exports a compressed file that contains information about the data that the tool wasn’t able convert or import.
-You can send this file to the Microsoft Data Importer tool team at [DataImporterSupport@microsoft.com](mailto:dataimportersupport@microsoft.com) to improve the tool.

 ### Phase 3: Import selected object to Intune
-In phase 3, you will sign into Intune with your Global Administrator account and import the selected objects.
+In phase 3, you will sign into Intune and import the selected objects.
 10. Click **Next**, and then click **Sign in to Intune** to sign into the Intune tenant for the data import.
-You must use an Intune account that is a Global administrator to import the data.

     > [!Important]
     > We recommend that you first test the data import process using a trial tenant.
 Then, after you confirm that the data you expect has been imported, you can go through the same process with your production Intune tenant.